 If symptoms persist for 4 hours or more and you have not been able to speak to either a member of staff from your GP practice or to NHS 111 staff, recheck that your child has not developed any red features.

 Continue providing your child’s care at home.
-If you are still concerned about your child contact your Health Visitor or call NHS 111 – dial 111
+If you are still concerned about your baby, speak to your health visitor or local pharmacist

 You can treat your child's very minor illnesses and injuries at home.